Gaining Ground Against Human Trafficking with Targeted AnalyticsJanuary 2020

 The Internet: Where They Advertise—and Where We Find Them

 It's well known that nefarious actors—and society in general—use the internet to more effectively communicate and reach a wider audience.

 "In this case, we're looking at niche groups interested in selling and purchasing illicit services," says the data scientist leading the MITRE team.
 "The internet is an effective way to advertise, at low cost and risk but with high profits, which is a big part of what's driving the spread of this activity."

-The team surveyed the online commercial sex market landscape and utilized a list of prominent online sex sites provided by partner law-enforcement SMEs.
-They selected for their survey five cities known to be commercial sex hubs—cities that MITRE teams are already working in to combat the opioid epidemic.
-The team then used commercial software to "scrape" internet advertisements and forums in these cities to gather information to synthesize for analysis and visualization.
+The team surveyed the online commercial sex market, They selected for their survey five cities known to be commercial sex hubs—cities that MITRE teams are already working in to combat the opioid epidemic—to gather information to synthesize for analysis and visualization.

-After pulling down the data, the team created algorithms and analytics to flag illicit activities that were discussed on, say, a massage parlor or escort website and are potential indicators of human trafficking.
+After pulling down the data, the team created algorithms and analytics to flag illicit activities.
 The flagged data feeds into visual display dashboards the team builds for each geographic area.

 In alignment with the global anti-trafficking movement's "4Ps" (Prevention, Protection, Prosecution, and Partnership) Strategy, MITRE will continue to forge partnerships to offer innovative tools and techniques that provide law enforcement and NGOs with analytic and visualization capabilities to improve situational awareness and decision support for human trafficking investigations and outreach.

 "We want to create partnerships where we can make contributions," says the systems engineer leading the partnership outreach efforts.